This depot is not guaranteed to build at any given time - it's my bleeding edge repository.

 Under Debian, I noted I needed to install these additional libraries.
 There may be others:

-cmake libx11-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev libgl1-mesa-dev
+apt-get install cmake libx11-dev libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev libgl1-mesa-dev libncurses-dev

 Tested Platforms